flywheel-apps/flywheel-tutorials/bids/debug-bids-curation/Add_ignore_rule.md

 # Debug BIDS Curation

 ## Add an ignore rule to a template
 The template engine traverses the Flywheel hierarchy, matching and extracting metadata which matches the text strings in the project curation templates.
-In some cases, a set of scans, sessions, or subjects should be ignored, skipped during the renaming to BIDS spec and excluded from any algorithmic processing.
-Because the template engine's implementation is very flexible and powerful, one can add a Flywheel-specific final entity, "_ignore-BIDS", to specify the set to skip.
-During template processing, this final entity will set the ignore boolean to true, which will stop renaming that container and keep the container from being downloaded/exported when the BIDS-specific dataset is requested.
+In some cases, some files should be ignored so they are excluded from any algorithmic processing.
+This is controlled by an "ignore" flag in the BIDS namespace of the metadata for files and containers.
+Whenever the BIDS export code finds this flag set on a file or container, it is skipped (not downloaded/exported).
+This happens for individual files and also for groups of files.
+When an acquisition container has its "ignore" flag set, all files in that acquisition are skipped.
+Similarly, when a session container has that flag set, all acquisitions in that session are skipped.

+Because the value of this "ignore" flag can be erased when the BIDS curation gear is run with the "reset" configuration turned on, it is desirable to have a more permanent way of ignoring groups of files.
+In the `reproin.json` template, this was accomplished by adding two rules, one to ignore entire subjects, and another to ignore acquisitions.
+In both of these rules, if the string "ignore-BIDS" is found in the container's label, the "ignore" flag is set to true.
+An acquisition container's "ignore" flag is set when "ignore-BIDS" is in it's label.
+But for subject containers, when its label contains "ignore-BIDS", all of the *session* containers in this subject are ignored by setting their "ignore" flags to true.

 ### Ignore all files in an acquisition container
-String matches are most commonly tested against the metadata field, `acquisition.label`.
-This field is the text label of the acquisition container where files, usually a DICOM and a NIfTI file, are attached.
-One can ignore all files in an acquisition by adding a template rule that looks for "_ignore-BIDS" at the end of `acquisition.label`.
-Here is an example of ignoring an entire acquisition in the UI.
+In the UI, here is an example of setting the "ignore" flag in the BIDS namespace of the metadata for an acquisition container.

 ![ignore_bids_acq.png](pics/add_ignore_rule/ignore_bids_acq.png)